-Graduate students in most cases do not receive financial support unless working on a research project (in the form of a position as a Research Assistant) or having been awarded a fellowship.
+Graduate students in most cases do not receive financial support unless working on a research project (as a Research Assistant) or having been awarded a fellowship.
 Supplemental salary is provided to students who also work as a teaching assistant/grader.

-International students on a student visa are not permitted to work off-campus.
+International students on a student visa are not permitted to work off-campus unless they have been approved for a CPT (Curricular Practical Training).
+Contact ISSS for more details.

-Students on research assistantships, teaching assistantships, scholarships, or fellowships are not permitted to engage in regular outside employment without special permission from their Principal Investigator or Supervisory Committee Chair.
+Students on research assistantships, teaching assistantships, scholarships, or fellowships are not permitted to engage in regular outside employment without a special permission from their Principal Investigator or Supervisory Committee Chair.
 Permission is granted only in hardship cases or when the outside activity would have no impact on the student's RA or TA responsibilities.